 I can tell you that I do not take the popular brands that have artificial sweeteners like sucralose or added sugars like maltodextrin.

 I also do not take any amino acids that don’t come in the necessary ratios, because I do not want to completely waste my money, a concept my guest Dr. David Minkoff delves into in this podcast episode.

 I rarely use powders simply because they’re harder for me to travel with and more time-consuming to mix.

-Instead, I use an essential amino acids blend called “Kion Aminos“, which comes in a convenient, portable tablet form.
-Each capsule contains exactly one gram of EAA’s (easy for calculating your dosages) and contains every single amino acid you’ve just read about in the exact ratios necessary for achieving lean muscle maintenance, immune system health, injury healing, staving off central nervous system fatigue during exercise, controlling food cravings, and every other benefit you’ve just got done reading about.
+Instead, I use an essential amino acids blend called “Kion Aminos“, which comes in a convenient, portable tablet form as well as Cool Lime and Mixed Berry powders you can easily mix into water.
+Each capsule contains exactly one gram of EAAs (easy for calculating your dosages) and contains every single amino acid you’ve just read about in the exact ratios necessary for achieving lean muscle maintenance, immune system health, injury healing, staving off central nervous system fatigue during exercise, controlling food cravings, and every other benefit you’ve just got done reading about.

 So why are Kion Aminos any different than other protein sources?